Projects

 Urban and community forestry in California faces many unique challenges compared to other regions in the United States.
 The state’s Mediterranean climate brings with it prolonged periods of drought every year, creating a significant hurdle for establishing and maintaining urban trees.
 California is the most urbanized state in the country, yet it also has the lowest per capita canopy cover.
 Many California communities are projected to become even hotter and drier, which will further impact human health and reduce the lifespan of the urban trees on which we depend.
 Currently, the average lifespan of a typical urban tree in California is less than ten years due to environmental stressors and the failure of trees to become established in harsh drought-prone conditions.
 The mortality rate of newly planted trees remains a pressing concern, highlighting the difficulties in ensuring their successful establishment and longevity.
 In addition, sourcing appropriate species from nurseries is a significant challenge for tree-planting projects and impedes efforts to plant climate-adapted trees.
 Climate-adapted species are not available in the large quantities necessary to develop climate resiliency through urban planting efforts.
 These combined challenges underscore the urgent need for comprehensive strategies and concerted efforts to overcome the obstacles facing urban forestry in California.

 Considering these challenges, proper species selection in urban forestry in California is paramount.
 We need to plant only climate-adapted, drought-tolerant species that will thrive on the neglect and hardship that they encounter in our cities.
-This project will enact large-scale and long-term improvements to the resiliency in California’s urban forests, especially among DACs.
-Our project will provide the resources and training necessary to ensure climate resiliency in the urban forests of all DACs in California.
-Specifically, our project aims to (1) identify California’s most vulnerable urban forests and determine which climate-adapted species to plant for future resilience in every DAC, (2) leverage an existing and widely-used web-based tree selection guide, SelecTree, to provide this information to communities, (3) develop and provide resources and training to all IRA grantees, IRA pass-through organization grantees, and arborists about climate-adapted species selection and care at no-cost to them, and (4) to leverage existing relationships with large-scale nurseries to ensure supply of climate-adapted trees as well as connect grantees to these nurseries so they can effectively source appropriate species.
+This project will enact large-scale and long-term improvements to the resiliency in California’s urban forests.
+Our project will provide the resources and training necessary to ensure climate resiliency in the urban forests of California.
+Specifically, our project aims to (1) identify California’s most vulnerable urban forests and determine which climate-adapted species to plant for future resilience (2) leverage an existing and widely-used web-based tree selection guide, SelecTree, to provide this information to communities, (3) develop and provide resources and training about climate-adapted species selection and care at no-cost to them, and (4) to leverage existing relationships with large-scale nurseries to ensure supply of climate-adapted trees as well as connect grantees to these nurseries so they can effectively source appropriate species.

 Schoolyard Trees